pupilfirst/wd301-scripts/handling-advanced-ui-events/add-routes/README.md

     { index: true, element: <Projects /> },
     {
       path: ":projectID",
-      element: <>Show project details</>,
+      element: <>Show project details <Outlet /></>,
     }
   ]
 }
 ```

 Here, we have added a nested route with url `:projectID` and will render a fragment with text `Show project details` when this url is visited.
+We will add an `Outlet` to render any nested components.

 Similarly, we can create routes to render tasks details, creating a new task.
 So the `routes/index.tsx` will look like: